Shimanim/Raid-Helper_JSON_Sorter/README.md

 # Raid-Helper JSON Sorter

 ### Pre-setup:
-Disable the Bench, Tentative and Absent buttons from your raid sheet:
+Disable the Bench, Tentative and Absent buttons from your raid sheet:<br>
 ![Disable](./disable.png)

 ### Instructions to use: